korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 ### What this projects will sell?

-This projects product will be product sticker that includes a QR-code, which has identification information of a prodeucts.
+This project's product will be product sticker that includes a QR-code, which has http-link to this single products Smart contrats infiormation.
 From that customer can check if a product fullfilss smart contracts he/she wants.
-Look car componts, cellular phone boxes etc. All products have stickers, where are many kind id-information.
+Look car componts, cellular phone boxes etc. All products have stickers, where are many kind of id-information.
 This Categorized Contracts sticker is one more.
 With that sticker product makers can get get goodwill for their products, because they act responsible.

 ### Open Trade
 Because anyone can check the product or product batch that contains the QR code, trading will become open.
 We cannot assume that this idea will ever be used in all commerce, but it is possible that it will eventually become mainstream.

 ### Book Keeping
 #### Items identified
 We can find out, that all items can have same structure and only it's role differs.
-Role can be actor or component and those roles we can build company, department of a company, product stat consists of componets, component, customer, group of customer, group of customer groups etc. Categorys are are Items descripted below with a role 'Smart Contract' as highest level without owner.
+Role can be actor or component and with those roles we can build company, department of a company, product shat consists of components, component, customer, group of customer, group of customer groups etc. Categorys are are Items descripted below with a role 'Smart Contract' as highest level without owner.
 'Smart Contract's are lowest level of this chain, concrete contracts.
 ##### Smart Contract
 This is Item descripted below with a role 'Smart Contract'

 ###### Item
-Itemt is iterative with roles, so item can be basic component that is a part of a product; component, that is not a part of a product yet; a product that contais components; company or department of company, customer or group of customers.
+Itemt is iterative with roles, so item can be basic component that is a part of a product; component, that is not a part of a product yet; a product that contais components; company or department of company, customer or group of customers; category or smart contract under a category.
 * id
 * name
 * description